vvjn/IsoRank.jl/README.md

 is also implemented here.

-IsoRank calculates the topological similarity of all pairs of nodes across two networks.
-IsoRank can also be used to tune prior similarities to take topological node similarity into account.
+IsoRank calculates the topological similarity of all pairs of nodes across two networks, with the assumption that a node is similar to another node if the node's neighbors are similar to the other node's neighbors.
+IsoRank can also use prior node similarity information while calculating this topological node similarity measure.

 The IsoRank matrix is calculated by creating the product graph of two networks, and then performing PageRank on the product graph.
 PageRank